-The year when Vanmoof Electrified S3/X3 model was released proved to be a big one for the brand as it took their game to the next level by improving the overall characteristics of the electric bike, as compared to the previous generation.
+The year when the Vanmoof S3/X3 model was released proved to be a big one for the brand as it took their game to the next level by improving the overall characteristics of the electric bike, as compared to the previous generation.

 However, the big news with this model is that the brand took off 1500 euros from the Electrified S3/X3 price.
 Is this the dream come true for the city e-cyclists?
 Is this too good to be true?
 Let’s try to look closer to see if this is the case.

 Read also: Best known electric bicycle brands in the Netherlands.

 Whether other e-bike brands like it or not, the Dutch manufacturer, Vanmoof was the first one to introduce a connected electric bicycle to the market.
 But then, over the next few years, the connected e-bicycle sector was overtaken by other emerging companies.
 Those companies saw the value of connected gadgets (not only bicycles) and built what we now call – a bunch of good connected electric bikes.

 Vanmoof responded to the competitors this year by introducing a revised version of its last year’s e-bike model.
 The main purpose of this upgrade was to improve the e-bike’s components while also cutting down the retail price by 1500 euros.